Get Started With the Btrfs File System on Oracle Linux

 sudo btrfs replace status /data

-The command periodically displays the percentage of process completion, for example, 2.0 done, 0 write errs, 0 uncorr. read errs.
+The command periodically displays the percentage of process completion, such as 2.0 done, 0 write errs, 0 uncorr. read errs.

 The process takes about 5 minutes to complete.
-At its completion, a notification similar to the following is displayed:
+At its completion, a notification similar to the following displays:

 Started on 30.Sep 16:32:17, finished on 30.Sep 16:40:06, 0 write errs, 0 uncorr. read errs